Saltash Town Council - Cllr Vacancies / Elections

 How can I become a Town Councillor?

-There are certain criteria to be a Town Councillor
+To be eligible to be a Town Councillor you must;

-- He or she is a British citizen, Commonwealth citizen, a citizen of the Irish Republic or a citizen of another European Union States
+- Be a British citizen, Commonwealth citizen, a citizen of the Irish Republic or a citizen of another European Union States

-- Is either in the register of electors for that parish/town, or has during the whole of the preceding twelve months:
+- Either be in the register of electors for that parish/town, or has during the whole of the preceding twelve months;

 - Occupied land in the area as owner or tenant